mobilepadawan/winemmerce/readme.md

 The bubble wines are saved under the categoria _Espumantes_.
 In adition to they're grouped by the type of grape.
 You will get in the complete list of its category.

-# Test the endpoints
+# Testing the endpoints

-If you are using **Visual Studio Code** as a primary code editor, you can integrate on it the Thunder Client Extension.
+If you are using **Visual Studio Code** as your primary code editor, you can integrate on it the Thunder Client Extension.
 It works the same way of POSTMAN and many other options for testing purposes.
 Check out the following image where you'll find how to use [Thunder Client](https://www.thunderclient.com) easily:

 ![Testing the endpoint](https://github.com/mobilepadawan/winemmerce/blob/master/images/thunder_client_sample.gif)